DezMonT765/yii2-advanced-template-rbac/README.md

 1. Run command `php init` to initialize the application with a specific environment.
 2. Create a new database and adjust the `components['db']` configuration in `common/config/common-local.php` accordingly.
-3. Apply migrations with console commands:
+3. Apply migrations with console command:
-   a) `php yii migrate`.
+   `php yii migrate`.
 This will create tables needed for the application to work;
-   b) `php yii migrate --migrationPath=@yii/rbac/migrations`.
-This will create RBAC tables.
 4. Run command `php yii rbac/init` to install necessary RBAC rules in DB
 4. Set document roots of your Web server: